suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 The suit-common section, as described in {{I-D.ietf-suit-manifest}}, Section 8.4.5 is extended with a map of Component indices that indicate a Dependency Manifest.
 The keys of the map are the Component indices and the values of the map are any extra metadata needed to describe those Dependency Manifests.

 Because some operations treat Dependency Manifests differently from other Components, it is necessary to identify them.
-SUIT_Dependencies identifies which Components from suit-components (see Section 8.4.5 of {{I-D.ietf-suit-manifest}}) are to be treated as Dependency Manifest Envelopes.
+SUIT_Dependencies identifies which Components from suit-components ({{I-D.ietf-suit-manifest}}, Section 8.4.5) are to be treated as Dependency Manifest Envelopes.
 SUIT_Dependencies is a map of Components, referenced by Component Index.
 Optionally, a Component prefix or other metadata may be delivered with the Component index.
 The CDDL for suit-dependencies is shown below:

 ~~~ cddl
 $$SUIT_Common-extensions //= (